ranjaykrishna/easyturk/README.md

-# EasyTurk: A Wrapper for AMT Experiments
+# EasyTurk: A Wrapper for Custom AMT Tasks

 EasyTurk is a easy to use wrapper to launch and get responses for custom Amazon Mechanical Turk tasks.